'Governance failure in UP': Priyanka slams Yogi govt's response to COVID-19 second wave | Health

 In a letter to the Uttar Pradesh Chief Minister, the Congress general secretary had urged the creation of a database of available hospitals and beds so that people can seek admission directly.

-Priyanka Gandhi had also flagged the issue of oxygen availability, saying she had been told that people need permission from the district magistrate for hospital admission.
-She had called for removal of all such rules causing difficulties for families of patients.
+She had also flagged the issue of oxygen availability, saying she had been told that people need permission from the district magistrate for the hospital admission.
+She had called for the removal of all such rules causing difficulties for families of patients.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)